Zulfiqar: Invocation and depiction

-Legendary background
+Legendary background and Modern references

-A stamped amulet, presumably made in India in the 19th century for a Shia patron.
+A stamped amulet, made in India in the 19th century for a Shia patron.
 The amulet comprises gnostic squares, Qur'anic verses (including ayat al-kursi (2:255) running around the frame), divine or holy names, besides a depiction of Zulfiqar at the center.

 In legend, the exclamation lā sayfa ʾillā Ḏū l-Faqāri wa-lā fatā ʾillā ʿAlīy^{un} was made for prophet Muhammad by Allah, Muhammad gave the sword to imam Ali ibn Abi Talib to replace his old broken sword.
 Al-Tirmidhi attributes to Ibn Abbas the tradition that Muhammad acquired the sword on the day of Badr, after he had seen it in a dream concerning the day of Uhud.

-Modern references

 In Qajar Iran, actual swords were produced based on the legendary double-pointed design.
-The Higgins Armory Museum collection, now at the Worcester Art Museum, holds a ceremonial sabre with a wootz steel blade, dated to the late 19th century, with a cleft tip.
-The curator comments that "fractures in the tip were not uncommon in early wootz blades from Arabia" suggesting that the legendary double-pointed design is based on a common type of damage incurred by blades in battle.
+The Higgins Armory Museum collection, now at the Worcester Art Museum, holds a ceremonial sabre with a wootz steel blade, dated to the late 19th century, with a cleft tip.The curator comments that "fractures in the tip were not uncommon in early wootz blades from Arabia" suggesting that the legendary double-pointed design is based on a common type of damage incurred by blades in battle.
 The tip of this specimen is split in the blade plane, i.e. "For about 8" of its length from the point the blade is vertically divided along its axis, producing side-by-side blades, each of which is finished in itself", in the curator's opinion "a virtuoso achievement by a master craftsman".
 Another 19th-century blade in the same collection features a split blade as well as saw-tooths along the edge, combining two possible interpretations of the name Dhu-l-Faqar.
 This blade is likely of Indian workmanship, and it was combined with an older (Mughal era) Indian hilt.

-In Iran, the name of the sword has been used as an eponym in military contexts; thus, Reza Shah Pahlavi renamed the military order Decoration of the Commander of the Faithful to Order of Zolfaghar in 1925.
-An Iranian main battle tank called Zulfiqar is named after the sword.
-The 58th Takavar Division of Shahroud is also named after the sword.
+Poetry

+RumiMy king says, "In this wilderness, you may think that I am lost;

+You do not know that my patience has become the sheath of Dhu al-Fiqar."Saif FarghaniThe fear of the servant is of the mighty arm of Ali;